 1.2.4.3 Resource Data Working Group Review and Action

-(1) Any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff or ERCOT may comment on the RRGRR.
+(1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, The NERC Regional Entity, the IMM, or ERCOT may comment on the RRGRR.

 (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 30 days from the posting date of the RRGRR.
 Comments submitted after the 30 day comment period may be considered at the discretion of RDWG after these comments have been posted.
 Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the RDWG within three Business Days of submittal.